icmutualaid/icma-website/README.md

 4. add an admin user: `flask --app blog create-user myusername mypassword`
 5. start the webserver in debug mode: `flask --app blog run --debug`

+# About Our Organization

+We are the Iowa City Mutual Aid collective.

+Check our profile [@icmutualaid](https://github.com/icmutualaid) if you want to get in contact.

+## Our Mission

+We work to meet the survival needs of people whom our systems continue to fail.

+We do this because the conditions in which we are made to live are unjust.
+Our local, state, and national governments all continue to neglect crises and leave people behind.

+We must work toward liberation by meeting needs that are unmet by the capitalist class who control the wealth and the state.

 # The Project and Our Principles

 ## We are resourceful.